telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 - To unstake your tokens, select the amount, then click unstake.

 ![Unstake](/img/Unstake-tlos.png)
 - Unstaking will swap your sTLOS receipt token for TLOS and transfer it to an ESCROW smart contract.
 The withdrawn balance will include all rewards.
-After the defined unstaking period, your TLOS can be claimed. **Removing unstaked TLOS from the ECSROW contract is impossible until the unstaking period ends.
+After the defined unstaking period, your TLOS can be claimed.

+**NOTE: Removing unstaked TLOS from the ECSROW contract is impossible until the unstaking period ends.**

 2. **Unstake confirmation message**
 - There will be a confirmation message pop-up that explains the unstaking process.
 Please read and confirm it.